-Before I thought of going natural, I’d seen many of our Nollywood movie stars, rocking their natural hair.
+Before I thought of returning natural, ( I wore my hair naturally from birth till about 14years old) I’d seen many of our Nollywood movie stars, rocking their natural hair.
 The likes of Monalisa Chinda, Omoni Oboli, Nse Ikpe-Etim, Chioma Chukwuka-Akpotha, Uche Jumbo, etc. And then Solange Knowle’s hair was to die for!
 They all looked so pretty wearing their natural mane.The natural hair movement made a comeback from the days of Diana Ross and became a trend.
 I’d see different hair textures and styles all over social media and I often wondered how they’re able to cater to those kinky textured hair.
-As far as I’m concerned, leaving my hair unrelaxed and then wearing it out in whatever style was a deeper life thing abeg!
+As far as I’m concerned, leaving my hair unrelaxed and then wearing it out in whatever style was a ‘deeper life’ thing abeg!

 Interestingly, people were getting creative with it and incorporating it into their regular street styles, corporate and even church outfits.
 It looked really amazing.
 My hair stopped growing at a point while using relaxers and was fast thinning out and almost going into extinction.
-I used to have a long,(about 15″) thick, black hair but before I knew it, it was going into exile or infact disappearing Lol.
-Blame it on pregnancy and child-birth hormones but I also knew applying different forms of chemicals in form of relaxer, using heat regularly to style, and making different hair styles that put pressure on the roots and edges, would have contributed.
+I used to have a long,(about 18″) thick, black hair but before I knew it, it started going into exile abi disappearing Lol.
+Blame it on pregnancy and child-birth hormones but I also knew applying different forms of chemicals in form of relaxer, using heat regularly to style, and braiding different hair styles that put pressure on the roots and edges, may have contributed.

 To keep my hair stretched, after dampening with water and LOCing, I usually do the two-strand twist every night or thread it and loosen the following morning.
 The result is always amazing.